 Itís both annoying and funny when we miss the obvious.
 How many times do you look for something and you search high and low and the longer you search the more annoyed you get?
 You know itís here somewhere but be blowed if you can find it.
 Then suddenly you see it Ė right in front of you.
 You have looked everywhere else and missed the most obvious place.
 We may not see the funny side straight away, but certainly other people do.

 Some authors and movie makes produce stories that deliberately lead us to miss the point.
 The movie The Sixth Sense is a case in point.
 A boy keeps saying through the film that he can see dead people and we are led to a surprising ending.
 The author has deliberately led us down a path that we hadnít expected to go.
 The story is cleverly done so that we deliberately miss the point.

 How many men here have missed the point?
-You are asked the
+Your wife or

 question, "How do you like it?"
 This is a trick question of course.
 You havenít